Henry Box Brown: Childhood and slavery

 In 1815, Henry Brown was born into slavery on a plantation called Hermitage in Louisa County, Virginia.
 Henry was religious from an early age, stating that his mother was the one to instill Christian values into him.
 He is believed to have had at least two siblings, because he mentioned a brother and a sister in his autobiography.
 At age 15 he was sent to work in a tobacco factory in Richmond.

 In his autobiography, Narrative of the Life of Henry Box Brown, Written by Himself, Brown describes his owner: "Our master was uncommonly kind, (for even a slaveholder may be kind) and as he moved about in his dignity he seemed like a god to us, but not with standing his kindness although he knew very well what superstitious notions we formed of him, he never made the least attempt to correct our erroneous impression, but rather seemed pleased with the reverential feelings which we entertained towards him."

 Escape

 Brown was hired out by his master in Richmond, Virginia, and worked in a tobacco factory.
-In the twelve years that followed, he married a female slave named Nancy and rented a house in which he lived with his wife and their three children.
+In the twelve years that followed, he married an enslaved woman named Nancy and rented a house in which he lived with his wife and their three children.
 Brown had been paying his wife's master to not sell his family, but the latter betrayed Brown by selling Nancy, who was pregnant at the time, and their three children to a different slave owner, a minister in North Carolina.